 Questions to ask ourselves

-Is there another way of looking at the world that changes our experience of life?
+Is there another way of looking at the world that changes my experience of life?

-Is it possible to choose to let go of fear and conflict completely?
+Is it possible to actually choose to let go of fear and conflict at any given moment?

-Is it possible to heal our painful thoughts and attitudes about the past and to bring peace to ourselves and others?
+Is it possible to heal our painful thoughts and attitudes about the past?

 Is it possible to forgive everyone who we think has hurt us, and to forgive ourselves for our mistakes and for the shame we feel about the past?